squizzdotcom/squizz-platform-api-php-library/README.md

 		$resultMessage = "API session failed to be created.
 Reason: " . $endpointResponse->result_message  . " Error Code: " . $endpointResponse->result_code;
 	}

-	//sand and procure purchsae order if the API was successfully created if($apiOrgSession->sessionExists())
+	//retrieve organisation data if the API was successfully created if($apiOrgSession->sessionExists())
 	{
 		//after 120 seconds give up on waiting for a response from the API
 		$timeoutMilliseconds = 120000;

-		//call the platform's API to import in the organisation's data, which for this example is product pricing
+		//call the platform's API to retrieve the organisation's data
-		$endpointResponseESD = APIv1EndpointOrgRetrieveESDocument::call($apiOrgSession, $timeoutMilliseconds, $retrieveTypeID, $supplierOrgID, "");
+		$endpointResponseESD = APIv1EndpointOrgRetrieveESDocument::call($apiOrgSession, $timeoutMilliseconds, $retrieveTypeID, $supplierOrgID, $customerAccountCode, $recordsMaxAmount, $recordsStartIndex);

 		$esDocument = $endpointResponseESD->esDocument;